Guance Log Collection and Analysis Best Practices¶

 Parameter Support¶

-Logstreaming supports adding parameters in the HTTP URL to operate on log data.
+Logstreaming supports adding parameters to the HTTP URL to operate on log data.
 The parameter list is as follows:

-), it indicates the data itself is line protocol format (default precision is s), only built-in Tags will be added without further processing - When this value is empty, the data will be processed line-by-line and through pipelines
+/v1/write/logstreaming?type=influxdb), it means the data itself is in line protocol format (default precision is s), and only built-in Tags will be added, no other operations will be performed - When this value is empty, the data will be processed by line and pipeline

-: Identifies the data source, i.e., the measurement in the line protocol.
-For example, nginx or redis (/v1/write/logstreaming?source=nginx
+source: Identify the data source, i.e., the measurement of the line protocol.
+For example, nginx or redis (/v1/write/logstreaming?source=nginx)- When

-: Specifies the name of the pipeline to be used by the data, for examplenginx.p
+pipeline: Specify the pipeline name to be used for the data, for example,nginx.p(/v1/write/logstreaming?pipeline=nginx.p)

 Fluentd Configuration¶

-Using Fluentd to collect Nginx logs and forward them to the upper-level server's Plugin configuration as an example, we do not want to send the logs directly to the server for processing but rather process them locally and send them to DataKit for reporting to the Guance platform for analysis.
+Take the example of Fluentd collecting Nginx logs and forwarding them to the upper-level Server-side Plugin configuration.
+We do not want to send it directly to the Server-side for processing, but want to process it directly and send it to DataKit to report to the Guance platform for analysis.

 <source>